Dogwood Guitars

 The first step in choosing the elements of your instrument is often a visit to the Dogwood shop (although I certainly can work with you via Zoom, Facetime, or email.)
 In this meeting you can see and play a couple of my guitars.
 Top sets and back and side sets of various tonewoods are available for viewing, and we can discuss design elements and options.
 Tone is always of premier importance, so I will ask about your playing style and what you consider important when you listen to a guitar.

 All my guitars include a set of standard quality features as part of the base price.
 These include a voiced and tuned Spruce top selected for your tonal preferences and playing style, wood bindings with decorative purflings, shell rosette, bone nut and saddle, hand leveled and polished frets, hand cut shell peghead logo, bound Ebony fretboard, and a five-piece laminated Mahogany and Maple neck.
-The bass price for all models is $5500.
+The current base price for all models is $7000.

 As explained in the article, “Voicing and Tap Tuning”, the choice of wood for a guitar top has a profound effect on the tone of the instrument.
 All my top sets are individually subjected to dynamic and static testing to measure their material properties.
 This imperial method of building guarantees that your guitar will have concert quality tone with superior clarity, balance, and projection.